2ndQuadrant/pglogical/README.md

 ### PostgreSQL Version differences

-pglogical can replicate across PostgreSQL major versions.
+PGLogical can replicate across PostgreSQL major versions.
 Despite that, long term cross-version replication is not considered a design target, though it may often work.
 Issues where changes are valid on the provider but not on the subscriber are more likely to arise when replicating across versions.